dariotrevino/dariotrevino.github.io/_posts/2025-08-07-how-i-passed-cissp.md

 ## Final Thoughts

 I’m proud of this accomplishment and grateful for the support I received along the way.
 If you’re thinking about taking the CISSP—go for it.
 It’s a challenge worth tackling and a very rewarding accomplishment.
-Your future self will thank you for the hard put you'll put into this exam.
+Your future self will thank you for the hard work you'll put into this exam.